When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

-- Step 1: Before purchasing the device from Singular Sleep, you’ll need to complete a brief online questionnaire.
-The testing kit isn’t available for purchase from Singular in Delaware, Hawaii, North Dakota, or Rhode Island.
+- Step 1: Before purchasing the device, you’ll need to complete a brief online questionnaire.
+The testing kit usually isn’t available for purchase in Delaware, Hawaii, North Dakota, or Rhode Island.

 - Step 2: Your kit should arrive in two to three business days.
 Open the package, read the directions thoroughly, and place the pulse oximeter, nasal cannula, and effort belt on your body as directed just prior to your normal bedtime.
 The device automatically turns on when the effort belt is buckled.

 - Step 4: Carefully remove the sensors.
 The nasal cannula can be discarded.
-The other device components should be placed in the included return packaging and promptly mailed back to Singular Sleep.
+The other device components should be placed in the included return packaging and promptly mailed back.

-- Step 5: Once Singular receives the kit, test results are typically available within two to four business days.
+- Step 5: Once they receive the kit back, test results are typically available within two to four business days.
 The results will be sent via secure email.
-If you’ve completed a medical release form, Singular can also share the results with your doctor.
+If you’ve completed a medical release form, the results will also be shared with your doctor.

 - Step 6: If the test results indicate you have sleep apnea, the next step is to review the results with a physician.
-You can also schedule a telemedicine video appointment with a doctor at Singular Sleep.
+You can also schedule a telemedicine video appointment with a doctor.
 Depending on your diagnosis, they may recommend a form of positive airway pressure (PAP) therapy.

 People with sleep apnea are often prescribed CPAP or APAP machines, which either deliver continuous pressurized airflow through a hose and mask or automatically adjust air pressure based on algorithms that detect breathing patterns.